Our documentary "draußen" was pre-selected for the "Deutscher Filmpreis" 2019

 A colossal man moves around painstakingly and searchingly behind a shop window.
 He’s wearing a suit and is unsuccessfully trying to find a comfortable position in the narrow space.
 This public installation creates a situation in which a “normal” person is removed from the environment that would normally establish his identity and can be observed in search of himself.
 The work was displayed in several display windows in Saarbrücken, Kaiserslautern, Ludwigshafen and Luxembourg.

 Johanna Sunder-Plassmann was born in 1983 in Munich.
 She lives and works in Cologne.
 She studied fine art at the Hochschule für Bildende Künste Saar in Saarbrücken as well as the Accademia di belle Arti in Milan.
 From 2008 onwards she pursued her post graduate studies at the Kunsthochschule für Medien in Cologne and graduated in March 2013 with a degree in Media Art.
 Between 2009 and 2012, she was intensively involved in the reconstruction of Turkish author, Orhan Pamuk’s “Museum of Innocence”.
 In the course of preparing the exhibition, she spent 15 months in Istanbul.
 Parallel to that work, she also filmed a documentary about collectors in Istanbul which celebrated its premier in Montréal in March 2014.
 She has been researching the repurposed every day objects, which appear in political protests throughout the world.
-Currently, she is finalizing an experimental film about the personal belongings of homeless people, premiere at Berlinale Film Festival 2018.
+Recently, she has finalized an experimental film about the personal belongings of homeless people, premiere at Berlinale Film Festival 2018.
 She is member and executive secretary of DOKOMOTIVE-Plattform, a collective of german documentary filmmakers.
 Other than than, she designed exhibitions for several museums, such as the German Film Museum in Frankfurt and the Märkisches Museum in Berlin.

 mobil de +49 178 7181529